ARBML/MetRec/README.md

 ## Dataset

 The dataset is in the file `baits.zip` it is splitted into two files for training `train.txt` and testing `test.txt` and the labels of the meters are saved in the file `labels.txt`.
-The dataset consists of
+The dataset was scrapped from [Aldiwan](https://www.aldiwan.net/) which is an encyclopedia of Arabic poetry where each poem is labeled by corrosponding poet, meter, era, etc.

 ## Online Demo

 The model can be tested on the browser using the following [demo](https://zaidalyafeai.github.io/ARBML/Interfaces/Website/ArabicPoemMeterClassification/index.html).

+## License

+MIT

 ## Reference